algorandfoundation/specs/dev/ledger.md

  - An optional (boolean) flag $\nonpart$ which, when deregistering keys, specifies whether to mark the account offline (if $\nonpart$ is false) or nonparticipatory (if $\nonpart$ is true).

+An audit transaction additionally has the following fields:

+ - The _comparator_ $P$, which is a string that specifies the type of comparison to be done.
+It is one of the following values: "=", "<", or ">".

+ - The _reference value_ $\aref$ which is a 64-bit constant which the comparison
+   is done against.

+ - The _reference asset ID_ $\aidref$, which is an optional 40-bit value (TODO
+   wait for asset PR to specify data format).
+If given, this value specifies the ID of the asset to be used for comparison.

 The cryptographic hash of the fields above is called the _transaction identifier_.
 This is written as $\Hash(\Tx)$.